mtwence/password-generator/README.md

 4. Include special characters (yes/no)
 5. Include numeric values (yes/no)

-Once the user has completed all the necessary prompts a random password is displayed on your screen
+Once the user has completed all the necessary prompts, a random password is displayed on your screen.

 ## Technologies Used